joselcaguilar/terraformHoL19/README.md

 ![alt text](img/kvt.PNG "Key Vault files")

+The key vault should have the following attributes:

++ Disk encryption should be enabled.
++ Template deployment should be enabled.
++ (Optional) Access Policy: at least one user should have these permissions:
+  + Secret: get, list, set
+  + Storage: get
++ Two tags:
+  + environment:  should be inherited from RG.
+  + channel.

+Moreover, your module should have the following outputs:
++ Key Vault ID
++ Key Vault name

+How can you start?

+1. _Main.tf_: fill the block _resource_ bearing in mind all the requirements.
+2. _Variables.tf_: define all the variables.
+Remember that you should have already defined them in Main file.
+3. _Output.tf_: add all the requested outputs.
+Take a look at RG outputs file.
+4. _versions.tf_: as you are using Terraform 12, you should constrain terraform to a specific version or a range of versions.

 ## Exercise 2 - Generate Log Analytics workspace

 In this exercise, we will create the configuration files needed to generate a **Log Analytics Workspace**.
 You will need to create all the configuration files from scratch.

+The Log Analytics should have the following attributes:

++ Tags: should be inherited from RG.
++ Location: inherit from RG.

+Moreover, your module should have the following outputs:
++ Log Analytics ID
++ Log Analytics name

+How can you start?

+1. Create the file structure.
+2. Follow same steps explained for exercise 2.

 ## Exercise 3 (BONUS) - Create blueprint